gofore/angular-basic-training/typescript-and-tooling/README.md

   - Combining multiple source files into single bundle file for faster loading
   - Running test suites
   - Performance optimizations
 ---
 # Node.js & npm
 - Node.js is JavaScript interpreter built on top of Chrome's V8 JavaScript engine
 - npm (node package manager) is the package manager for Node
-  - Most packages of any package manager for any language: over 270k ([modulecounts.com](http://www.modulecounts.com/))
+  - More packages than on any other package manager for any other language: over 270k (May 2016) ([modulecounts.com](http://www.modulecounts.com/))
 ---
 # Webpack
 - Widely used module bundler for web projects
 ---
 # ES6
 - Newest version of EcmaScript standard that is the basis for JavaScript
 - Published 2015
 - Provides a lot of improvements for writing JavaScript in scale
 ---
 # Key features
 - Modules